SciML/Catalyst.jl/docs/src/catalyst_functionality/compositional_modeling.md

 compartments.

 ## A note on *completeness*
-Catalyst `ReactionSystem` can either be *complete* or *incomplete*. *By default they are created as complete*.
+Catalyst `ReactionSystem` can either be *complete* or *incomplete*.
+When created using the `@reaction_network` DSL they are *created as complete*.
 Here, only complete `ReactionSystem`s can be used to create the various problem types (e.g. `ODEProblem`).
 However, only incomplete `ReactionSystem`s can be composed using the features described below.
 Hence, for compositional modeling, `ReactionSystem` must be created as incomplete, and later set to complete before simulation.

-To set a `ReactionSystem` created via the DSL as complete, use the `@incomplete` option:
+To create incomplete `ReactionSystem`s using the DSL as complete, use the `@network_component` instead of `@reaction_network`:
 ```@example ex0
 using Catalyst
-degradation_component = @reaction_network begin
+degradation_component = @network_component begin
-  @incomplete
   d, X --> 0
 end
 ```